 Increase Economic Growth: It will focus on nine sectors which can generate major growth for the economy including: renewable energy, advanced manufacturing, mining and metals, retail and wholesale trade, healthcare, finance, tourism and hospitality and infrastructure construction and transport.

 Jobs in the non-oil sector for over 6 million Saudis expected to join the labor force including women.
 The government has increased incentives and sanctions on companies to encourage them to use more local labor.
 Companies are also being given bonus incentives for employing women.
-The ambitious goal is that by 2030, 30% of workforce will be women.
+The ambitious goal is that by 2030, 30% of the workforce will be women.

 Already some cuts have started as fiscal austerity measures have been adopted with public sector salaries reduced, removal of the 13th-month salary for the public sector, state subsidies for electricity, water and petrol have been slashed.

 Vision 2030: Glittering city of NEOM

 Saudi vision assigns numbers, often precise to decimals, to most goals; it stipulates that FDI must rise from its current 3.8% to at least global average of 5.7%.
 But Crown Prince Mohammad is aware that Saudi Arabia must also ensure internal stability to attract foreign direct investment necessary for the country’s ambitions.
 Vision 2030 hence acknowledges the importance of necessary social reforms – job creation, woman empowerment, deradicalization – that are part and parcel of achieving its overall goals.

 Implement the ‘Vibrant Society’ theme through Social Reforms to bring Saudi Arabia into the 21st Century